 - Prepare technical planning and administrative reports or special studies in support of Metro’s mandated land use planning responsibilities and authorities including management of the Urban Growth Boundary, regional housing and jobs analysis and updates to the 2040 growth concept.

-- Manage 2040 Planning and Development grants for new urban area planning projects in close coordination with Metro’s grant program manager.
+- Manage 2040 Planning and Development grants for equitable development and community engagement projects in close coordination with Metro’s grant program manager.

 - Manage the production of technical and policy documents; maintain clear standards for quality control and document management.

 - Remain current with innovative planning practices and strategies to support the goals of the 2040 Growth Concept and Metro’s Strategic Plan to Advance Racial Equity, Diversity and Inclusion and the Climate Smart Strategy.

-- Make presentations to outside groups, including visiting international delegations and universities and local organizations/schools on Metro’s role in land use and transportation planning for the region.
+- Make presentations to outside groups, including visiting international delegations and universities and local organizations/schools on Metro’s role in land use planning for the region.

 Attributes for success:

-- Able to work independently as part of a small team of planners.
+- Able to work independently in a small team of planners.